eanger/cubicle/readme.md

 To do:
 * workers oscillate when they can't reach a target that's too close to a collideable
-* workers wander around during their IDLE task
+* workers should wander around during their IDLE task